Looks Unfamiliar 32: Vikki Gregorich And Jeff Lewis

 Buy A Book!

 If you’ve enjoyed this, you’ll enjoy Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 Vikki has also appeared on Tim’s Marvel Cinematic Universe podcast It’s Good, Except It Sucks talking about Thor; you can find it here.

 There’s more about late-night Channel 4 oddness in the Looks Unfamiliar Christmas Extra with Garreth F. Hirons talking about The Ghosts Of Oxford Street, which you can find here.

-Vikki and Jeff also appear in The Best Of Looks Unfamiliar alongside Mark Thompson, Justin Lewis, Emma Burnell, Paul Cornell and Stephen Brotherstone and Dave Lawrence, which you can find here.
+Vikki and Jeff also appear in The Best Of Looks Unfamiliar alongside Mark Thompson, Justin Lewis, Emma Burnell, Paul Cornell, Stephen Brotherstone and Dave Lawrence, and Tim on Perfect Night In talking about the BBC edits of The Monkees, which you can find here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.